joanncholland/javascript-mega-project-list/README.md

 <img alt="Screenshot of Find e to the Nth Digit" src="https://github.com/joanncholland/javascript-projects/blob/master/Assets/Screenshots/fibonacci-sequence-result.png">
 </p>
 A simple program that allows you to enter the nth Fibonacci sequence number you want to see and displays the result.
 It uses a recursive algorithm to calculate the chosen nth Fibonacci number.

+## Sorting
+An implementation two sorting algorithms, one for merge sort and the other for bubble sort, both using recursion.
+Both print out the sorted array to the console - might add user input and output result to the page later.